The Fluvarium: Research

 The QVRRDF began its first research project at The Fluvarium, March 1992.
 Research into the pigmentation of rainbow trout flesh using Rhodotorula in prepared diets was investigated in partnership with the Newfoundland and Labrador Institute of Fisheries and Marine Technology Aquaculture Unit.

 From 1995-2002, The Fluvarium took part in an Atlantic salmon restocking program in partnership with the Department of Fisheries and Oceans.
 Salmon eggs were incubated on site and each year about 8000 salmon fry were released into the Rennie's, Waterford and Virginia Rivers.

 In 1999, salmon were found in a fish trap at Quidi Vidi Lake.
 They were believed to be from the first batch of fry released in the system in 1995 and were the first salmon seen in the rivers since the 1930s.

 Salmon program

-The Suncor Energy Fluvarium continues to play a small part in Atlantic salmon restocking with the Atlantic Salmon Federation's Fish/Friends program.
+The Fluvarium continues to play a small part in Atlantic salmon restocking with the Atlantic Salmon Federation's Fish/Friends program.
 Each spring The Suncor Energy Fluvarium delivers about 1600 salmon eggs to various schools that raise the eggs in special classroom incubators.
 In the late spring, classes go to The Suncor Energy Fluvarium to release salmon eggs into Nagle's Hill Brook.

 The Duck Race

 The Annual Rennie's River Duck Race is a popular fundraising event for the Quidi Vidi / Rennie's River Development Foundation that helps to support their environmental initiatives.

-An annual tradition since 1988, the event attracts large crowds to the banks of Rennie's River, to watch up to 2,500 "sponsored" yellow rubber ducks make their way down the river and through the city, to the finish line.
-The first three ducks across the finish line win prizes for their sponsor.
+An annual tradition since 1988, the event attracts large crowds to the banks of Rennie's River, to watch up to 4800 "sponsored" yellow rubber ducks make their way down the river and through the city, to the finish line.
+Please visit The Fluvarium's website to learn more.